msanatan/msanatan.github.io/blog/2019/add-a-contact-form-to-your-static-site.md

 ---
-title: Add a Contact Form to Your Static Site
+title: "Add a Contact Form to Your Static Site"
 date: 2019-09-09 07:57:00
 categories:
 - [web]